 Awards Application Guide

-We have recently updated the awards application process to be more inclusive, transparent, and easier to follow.
+The awards application process is designed to be inclusive, transparent, and easy to follow.
 The information provided below will assist you in understanding the criteria for the application, the judging process, and the rules.

 Application rules